 In South Tyrol, Ladin is spoken in Val Badia valley and Val Gardena valley – by roughly 4 % of the inhabitants; it is officially recognised as one of South Tyrol's three official languages.

 Especially the last few years saw increased efforts to promote the language through publications and regular radio and television programmes.
 Culture clubs, works of literature, magazines, school books and theatre clubs contributed to a re-awakening of the ethnic consciousness of the Dolomite Ladins.

-The Ladin culture institute „Micurá de Rü“ – named after the Ladin linguists Micurá de Rü, alias Nikolaus Bacher (1789 – 1814) – in the Museum Ladin Ciastel de Tor museum in San Martino in Badia and in the Museum Ladin Ursus ladinicus museum, you can get a good overview of Ladinia and the Ladin language.
+In the Ladin culture institute „Micurá de Rü“ – named after the Ladin linguist Micurá de Rü, alias Nikolaus Bacher (1789 – 1814) – in the Museum Ladin Ciastel de Tor museum in San Martino in Badia and in the Museum Ladin Ursus ladinicus museum, you can get a good overview of Ladinia and the Ladin language.

 The Ladin culture

 The Ladin people in the Dolomite region distinguish themselves from their neighbours not only through their own language (Ladin) but also through a self-confident culture which has grown for centuries and has its roots in mountain farming and craft work.

 The Ladins cherish and protect the appealing, strong and yet fragile mountain nature that surrounds them.
 Ladinia's typical architecture represents the harmonious bond between people and countryside.